michele13/LFS/README.md

 * removed texinfo
 * shadow: fix newer glibc crypt()'s handling of an invalid seed
 * added fortran to gcc languages in chapter 6
+* automatically set number of make jobs depending on /proc/cpuinfo
 * moved patches to github repo
 * disabled static libraries where possible with the configure switch
 * removed steps for additional documentation installation